 The level of clarity we have right now is the level of transparency we decided to create.
 Not deciding… that’s still a decision.
 In this case, we have decided not to search for clarity and not to assume responsibility.

-Do we think deciding means cutting off other avenues to pursue?
+Do we sometimes believe deciding this means cutting off other avenues to pursue?
 Clarity results from the commitment to one direction.
 It is our responsibility, and we have to accept that before we can move forward.

 We might believe that we don’t want to commit because it feels like a lack of clarity brings about a sense of calm and inner peace.
 Without a finite answer, we can conjure any explanation or resolution in our mind, so it’s comforting.
 But in the long run, it’s not.
 Try not to leave things unresolved and be proactive whenever you can!